John P. Moran

 John P. Moran (June 17, 1857 – December 6, 1916) was for three years a member of the Los Angeles, California Common Council, beginning in 1879.
 He was council president for two years.

 Family

 Mrs. Mary Moran, who lived at East Ninth Street and Maple Avenue, was the head of the family.
-She died on December 11, 1894, and was survived by her son, John P., and two daughters, Mrs. Mary A. Dennison and Mrs. Catherine O'Connell.
+She had a son, John P., and two daughters, Mrs. Mary A. Dennison and Mrs. Catherine O'Connell.
+She died on December 11, 1894.

 Community activities

 In the 1880s, Moran was a member of the Los Angeles County Democratic Central Committee.
 He was also the president of the Young Men's Institute in Los Angeles, and was grand first vice president of the California unit of the organization.

 In 1925, Moran was one of the organizers of a social and historical group called the Sons of Los Angeles, restricted in membership to those born in Los Angeles County before 1881.